ywseo/ywseo.github.io/_pages/cv.md

 Work and Research Experience
 ======
 * Executive Vice President, Hanwha Defense, Sep 2021 - Present<br/>
-Leading Hanwha Defense's endeavors of developing robotics and autonomous systems and of transforming the company into a global defense solution provider.
+Leading Hanwha Defense's endeavors of developing robotics and autonomous systems and of stepping up the company's game to become a global defense solution provider.
 * Founder CEO, Atlas Robotics Inc., May 2018 - Jul 2021<br/>
 Worked on a technology stack for autonomous mobility based on shared autonomy.
 * Senior Director, Hyperloop One (now Virgin Hyperloop), Jun 2017 - Apr 2018<br/>